Wondering what a successful breast augmentation with fat transfer looks like? Here’s my breast fat transfer before and after story!

 Breast implant studies have been limited and short-term.
 There’s a reason hundreds of thousands of women have complained of a set of symptoms that are now classified as breast implant illness.
 Everything from autoimmune diseases to hair loss to depression.
 These women aren’t making it up.

-I decided on a breast fat transfer procedure with Dr. Bendar in Charlotte, NC.
+I decided on a breast fat transfer procedure with Dr. Bednar in Charlotte, NC.

 Same bathing suit.
 The picture on left from summer 2019, the picture on right 3 weeks after the breast fat transfer procedure.